amirkibbar/cherry/README.md

 reports for these tests are placed in the buildDir/reports/integration-tests directory - just to separate them from regular tests.
 But the important part here is in the doFirst and doLast.

-In the doFirst you RabbitMQ is started.
-All the values in the example above are the default values, so if these values work for you they can be ommitted:
+In the doFirst RabbitMQ is started.
+All the values in the example above are the default values, so if these values work for you they can be omitted:

 ```gradle